Patrowl/PatrowlDocs/installation/installation-guide.md

 + [Useful Commands](#useful-commands)

 ## Hardware Pre-requisites
-PatrOwl-Manager uses PosgreSQL to store data.
+PatrOwlManager uses PosgreSQL to store data.
 We recommend using a virtual machine with at least 4vCPU, 8 GB of RAM and 60 GB of disk.
 You can also use a physical machine with similar specifications.

 ## PatrowlManager Deployment Steps